1. Home

 But ... before you head to the shoreline with your tent or your RV, there are a few things you'll need to know about camping on the beach.

-→ Here's the must-know info.
+Here's the must-know info →

 A campfire on the beach is a classic Cape Cod experience—but only in places that allow them, and only with the required permit.
-Rules vary by town, so it’s worth checking before you gather the snacks and firewood.

 Stack of firewood and a hand-lettered sign reading “Beach Bonfire Wood – $2 an Arm Full”